 The IT Process Wiki says, “Problem Management aims to manage the lifecycle of all problems.
-The primary objectives of this ITIL process are to prevent incidents from happening, and to minimize the impact of incidents that cannot be prevented.
-Proactive problem management’ analyzes incident records, and uses data collected by other IT service management processes to identify trends or significant problems.”
+This ITIL process aims to prevent incidents and minimize the impact of those that cannot be prevented.
+Proactive problem management analyzes incident records and uses data collected by other IT service management processes to identify trends or significant problems.”

 (See, “Our take on making modifications to the ITIL® v4”)